-- 21.1 The price of a share in the Company is calculated by reference to the Net Asset Value of the sub-fund to which it relates.
-There is only a single price for any share as determined from time to time by reference to a particular valuation point.
-The Net Asset Value per share of a sub-fund is currently calculated at the time set out in Appendix 1. - 21.2 The ACD may at any time during a business day carry out an additional valuation if the ACD considers it desirable to do so.
+- 21.1 The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
+The Net Asset Value per share is currently calculated at the time set out in Appendix 1. - 21.2 The ACD may at any time during a business day carry out an additional valuation if the ACD considers it desirable to do so.